tdsh-ux/RepData_PeerAssessment1/README.md

 ## # ... with 51 more rows
 ```

-We hadd NaN or NA values for median and for mean before inputing the missing values; now, we have a real number in it.
+We had NaN or NA values for median and for mean before inputing the missing values; now, we have a real number in it.

 ## Are there differences in activity patterns between weekdays and weekends?